320osm123-dev/-6Dof-Robot-Arm-Joint-Design-with-Cycloidal-Gear/README.md

 ## Overview

 This project is an ongoing mechanical design project for a 6-axis robotic arm intended for future use in an avatar robot system.
-The arm is designed with 3D printing in mind and uses a cycloidal gear reducer to reduce backlash in the joint mechanism.
+The arm is being designed in Fusion 360 with 3D printing in mind and uses a cycloidal gear reducer to reduce backlash in the joint mechanism.

 <p align="center">
   <img src="assets/concept_motion.gif" width="300">